 Participant returning to a standing position.

-Once the participant is comfortable with the motion and can complete it in approximately 6 to 8 seconds, acquire and save images of the activity [1].

-SCREEN: Acquiring and saving images of the star-arc activity.

 Skin Marker Motion Capture

 For marker placement, apply spray glue to the skin side of the fabric strap of each of the five marker plates [1-TXT] and wrap them tightly around the participant [2].
 Check with the participant that the straps feel tight but are not uncomfortable [3].